PLEASE NOTE: Youth will follow Commonwealth and College guidelines re:COVID vaccinations.

 Summer Youth Employment Program

 The Summer Youth Employment Program provides six Springfield youth, rising sophomores to rising seniors between the ages of 16 through 18, with 20 hours per week of summer employment and vocational experience at Springfield College.
+Current seniors are ineligible.

 Participants will work on the Springfield College campus, primarily in facilities and grounds, and will develop workplace skills and competencies while working side by side with positive student and adult role models and enjoying the beautiful campus environment.

 The Springfield College Youth Summer Employment Program will run for approximately eight weeks.
 Youth participants must be Springfield residents and attending high school in the fall.

 The Summer Youth Employment Program works to accomplish the following for its youth participants.

 - Provide youth with summer income in safe and nurturing community